 - We must select the path of our image: ISO if we have downloaded the image, CD if we want to create an Ubuntu live that is on CD or Download to choose which Linux distribution to download directly from LiLi

-- Persistence: as with UNetbootin we can choose to create a space on the stick where the data, files and settings will be saved for every Ubuntu live boot (ie under trial, without installation).
-So, if for example during the use of ubuntu live download a photo or change the background, these would be saved in this space, so that the next time there are still.
+- Persistence: as with UNetbootin we can choose to create a space on the stick where the data, files and settings will be saved for each live boot (ie in test, without installation) of Ubuntu.
+So, if for example during the live use of ubuntu we download a photo or change the background, these would be saved in this space, so that at the next start they are still there.
 The size you are going to put will therefore depend on the use you want to make of it.

 - Here we must choose if:

 - hide the files that will be written to the stick during the creation of the live;